anukkrit149/starknet-staking-v2/README.md

 ./build/validator --config <path_to_config_file>
 ```

-The config file is `.json` which specifies two types `provider` and `signer`.
-For the `provider`, it requires an *http* and *websocket* endpoints to a starknet node that supports rpc version `0.8.0` or higher.
+The config file is `.json` which specifies two main fields `provider` and `signer`.
+For the `provider`, it requires an *http* and *websocket* endpoints to a starknet node that supports rpc version `0.8.1` or higher.
 Those endpoints are used to listen information from the network.

-For the `signer`, you need to specify the `operationalAddress` and either a `privateKey` or external `url`.
-By specifing your `privateKey` the program will sign the transactions using it.
-If you specify an `url` the program is going to ask through that `url` for the transaction to be signed.
-The only transaction that requires signing are the **attest** transactions.
+For the `signer`, you need to specify the *operational address* and a signing method.
-Through the use of an `url` for external signing the program remains agnostic over the users private key.
-The `url` should point to an *http* address through which this program and the signer program will communicate.
-The way this communication happens is specified [here](#external-signer).
+The signing method can be either internal to the tool or asked externally, based on if you provide a *private key* or an external *url*:
+1. By provding a *private key* the program will sign the transactions internally.
+2. By providing an external *url* to program from which the validator will ask for signatures, see exactly how [here](#external-signer).
+3. If both are provided, the validator will use the remote signer over the internal one.

 A full configuration file looks like this: